tgvashworth/tree-watch/README.md

 Yet another file watcher.

-Write a path to all files that match a glob within a directory to stdout, and again when they change.
+Write to stdout all matching files, and again when they change or when new files are added.

 ```
 $ npm install -g tree-watch